The Miracle Swimming Movement

 To us, “I can swim” means that you are peaceful and competent in water over your head.
 It does not mean that you can move your arms and legs in a freestyle motion for a few feet—only in shallow water—or in deep water just far enough to get to the side.
 When you can swim, you can rest in deep water peacefully as long as you wish, get air at will, and move in a sustainable fashion as needed.

 You will know Miracle Swimming lessons by the teaching of the “5 Circles.”
 The 5 Circles is the learning system developed in 1983 by founder Melon Dash that guarantees learning.
 It is the very definition of mindfulness.
 The 5 Circles can be used to overcome any fear and to learn virtually anything in a gentle, comfortable way.
-It literally cannot fail.
+Overcoming fear does not have to be frightening.
+You literally cannot fail.

 Today, any lessons that teach the imperative of being in the “1st Circle” in swimming lessons, i.e. complete presence of mind, are Miracle Swimming lessons.
 State-of-the-art.
-Its teachers are on our Instructors page and are Licensed Instructors of Miracle Swimming.
+Its teachers are on our Instructors page (still to come) and are Licensed Instructors of Miracle Swimming.

 The full system is carefully taught in our book, Conquer Your Fear of Water.
 We hope that one day soon, all swimming instructors will teach Miracle Swimming.
-Our 37 years have taught us that if all instructors taught Miracle Swimming, there would be no failure in learning to swim on the first try.
-That goes for adults and children.
+Our 37 years have taught us that if all instructors taught Miracle Swimming, there would be no failure in learning to swim on the first try: for adults or children.

-Founder Melon Dash opened her swim school at a time when there was only one other independent player in the adult swimming lessons industry (1983).
+Founder Melon Dash opened her swim school at a time when there was one other independent player in the adult swimming lessons industry (1983).
 That school closed its doors in 2006.
 Today, the Aquatics industry in the United States is beginning to acknowledge that many adults can’t swim.
-Miracle Swimming leads the way by voicing and teaching the very thing adult non-swimmers mean when they say, “I wish I could swim.”
+Miracle Swimming is the cutting edge of the industry, voicing and teaching the very thing adult non-swimmers mean when they say, “I wish I could swim.”

-One of Miracle Swimming’s greatest contributions is that it always works.
+One of Miracle Swimming’s most significant contributions is that it always works.
 For nearly 4 decades, this has enabled new water safety, safer families, more swimmers, new possibilities, and more children who can swim.
-If it spreads, it will inevitably result in the end of preventable drowning.
+If it spreads, it could literally result in the end of preventable drowning.

 Water safety starts with adults.

 Adults should learn first, in our opinion.
-Children copy and learn by the example of their parents.
+Children mimic and learn by the example of their parents.
 Everyone needs to know how to swim.

 In the early 80s, two thinkers on the west coast of the U.S. in the unborn industry of adult swimming lessons realized that adults in lessons were struggling with little success.
 Both were competitive swimmers asking themselves how they could help.
 The non-swimmers all said the same thing: their lessons didn’t address their fear.
 And when it was addressed, it was addressed like this: “Don’t be afraid.”
 Or, “Do it anyway.”
 Eventually, this caused people to quit.
 People didn’t want to manage their fear: they want to heal it.